MagnusDH/SINTEF-Material_Stack_Visualizer/README.md

     BUGS:
+        -When the "indent" value in "stepped mode" is zero the material is not rendered.
+The material should be rendered with the same width as the rpevious material
         -write indent on stepped stack
             #Sjekk at indent text bokser ikke tegnes utenfor canvas når materialer blir for tynn eller tykk
             #I write_text_on_stack: hvis et rectangel er for kort i vidden, så blir teksten skrevet utfor rektanglet på begge sider.
 Lag en tekst box heller på siden?